Brown County, Wisconsin Records

 It has been estimated that less than 50 percent of the vital records, for example, were prepared and submitted for permanent filing prior to 1907.
 Land deeds, probate, and court records generally begin in Wisconsin with the organization of the county.
 Prior to that date, check the County or Counties it was created from.
 Some counties formed from other counties transcribed their portion of property deeds to be kept with the new county deed records.

 The following dates indicates what vital, land, probate, and court records are in Brown county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Brown County Register of Deeds has Birth Records from 1814, Marriage Records from 1823, Death Records from 1834 and Land Records from 1820.
 The purpose of the Register of Deeds is to provide official record keeping for Records or files land record documents authorized by law, such as deeds, mortgages, satisfactions, certified survey maps, plats and Federal Tax liens.
 Files and indexes Birth, Death and Marriage records, Military Discharges, and issues certified copies upon request.